Caramel Apple Slices are a delicious twist on a fall classic that are easier to eat & enjoy at parties or just for fun!

 And I know these Caramel Apple Slices will last overnight & can be made ahead of time (although I recommend making & eating them the same day-note the tips below)!
 They have now sat on my table for about 2 hours, after having spent the night in my fridge, & while the majority have held up, a few have started to weep, causing pieces of the coating to slide off.

 So here are 5 suggestions to help ensure perfect Caramel Apple Slices:

 - Cut thick apple slices so the stick stays secure.
 Approximately 1/2 – 3/4 inch thick works great.

 - Make sure to pat down the apples to soak up any extra apple juice.

 - I also recommend that you make them & eat them in the same day.
-The longer they sit the greater chance for a weeping caramel apple slice, which will cause the yummy coating to break or slide off in some areas.
+The longer they sit the greater the chance for a weeping caramel apple slice, which will cause the yummy coating to break or slide off in some areas.

-- White or Wooden Popsicle Sticks
+- White or Wooden Lollipop Sticks

 - Melting Chocolate (*1)